 This group works diligently to support high school students with yearly scholarships.
-Donations and monies raised from events throughout the year help to fund these scholarships.
+Donations and money raised from events throughout the year help to fund these scholarships.

 The Annual Alumni Banquet is held in the spring and recognizes distinguished alumni from SHS.
-These alumni are invited back to the community and given the opportunity to speak on how Sebring shaped their lives during their time here.
-An Alumni Mixer was also held for the first time this year to get individuals from all classes together, while raising funds for the association.
+These alumni are invited back to the community and given the opportunity to speak about how Sebring shaped their lives.
+An Alumni Mixer was also held for the first time this year to get individuals from all classes together while raising funds for the association.
 Alumni newsletters are also sent out throughout the year highlighting news and upcoming events.
 Contact the Sebring McKinley Alumni Association Facebook page if you are interested in getting involved or to make a donation.

-Nominations for athletes are taken until June 30 of each year, and then the committee meets to vote on nominees in the Fall.
-Each December the annual Hall of Fame game is held during a basketball game, where inductees are recognized and presented with plaques.
+Nominations for athletes are taken until June 30 of each year, and then the committee meets to vote on nominees in the fall.
+Each December the annual Hall of Fame induction is held during a basketball game, where inductees are recognized and presented with plaques.
 Each inductee receives a personal plaque while a plaque touting accomplishments also hangs in the Hall of Fame hallway outside the gym.
-Following the varsity game, a reception is always held in Brook Gym.
+Following the varsity game, a reception is held in Brook Gym.

 This Saturday, five athletes will be inducted: Sean Thomas ’99, Josh Dean ’03, Joe Amabeli ’05, Joey James ’05, and Zach Tieche ’08